Kl4rry/simp/README.md

 ## Future plans
 Currently Simp uses imgui for ui.
 It is very nice because it is feature complete and is very easy to integrate into a existing rendering pipeline.
 However in the future I would like to switch to another nicer looking and preferably native rust UI framework.
-I am currently waiting for egui to become more mature before i switch to it.
+I am currently waiting for egui to become more mature before I switch to it.

 ## Supported Platforms